Music Education FAQ's

 All music majors take a group of basic musicianship classes including music theory, ear training, music history, and music technology, and a group of general education courses that are required of all APSU students (English, Math, Science, etc…).
 You will also take private lessons with an applied instructor, and perform in any one of APSU’s vocal or instrumental ensembles.
 Music education courses begin in the sophomore year and conclude with a semester of clinical-teaching.
 You will also take a group of teacher-preparation courses from the College of Education that prepares you to become a state-certified teacher.

 There are two requirements to becoming a teacher: a college degree, and a teaching license.
 When you successfully complete all course requirements, you will receive the degree.
-You will not be certified to teach until you successfully complete the state’s teacher licensure exam (Praxis II).
-The content and skills you will learn in your coursework will prepare you for the Praxis.
+You will not be certified to teach until you successfully complete the state’s teacher licensure exam (Praxis II) and pass the edTPA assessment.
+The content and skills you will learn in your coursework will prepare you for licensure requirements.

 Yes, most states offer “reciprocity” for teacher certification, meaning that they will accept teaching licenses from other states.
 Based on where you live, you may be required to take a different exam within a given timeframe.
 At the very least, you will have the necessary degree and credentials to be hired in another state.